Haizlbliek/Monarch/README.md

 ## Things it does do
 - Adds autocompletions
+- You CAN select other autocompletions!
 - Use `tab` to autofill the top one
 - New variables are included
 - Other files are included

 ## Things it does NOT do
-- You CAN'T select other autocompletions
 - It DOESN'T care about the HTML file includes
-- It will NOT auto-update when new changes come out.
+- It will NOT auto-update the extension when new changes come out on GitHub

-## Plans
-- I do plan on updating this, but I have no idea when.
-Please don't count on it.
-- I want to fix the crashing.
-- I want to fill out my plans list.

 ## FAQ
 ### Why does it have so many errors?